alatiera/gnome-podcasts/README.md

 ## Contributing

-There alot of thins yet to be done.
+There are a lot of things yet to be done.

 If you want to contribute, please check the [Contributions Guidelines][contribution-guidelines].